ikwak2/BEAT2AASIST/README.md

-# BEAT2AASIST: BEATs Feature Splitting with Dual-Branch AASIST
+# BEAT2AASIST

-This is the official repository for the paper **"BEAT2AASIST: BEATS Feature Splitting with Dual-Branch AASIST for Environmental Sound Deepfake Detection"**.
+This is the official repository for the paper **"BEAT2AASIST: BEATs Feature Splitting with Dual-Branch AASIST for Environmental Sound Deepfake Detection"**, accepted to the *2026 International Joint Conference on Artificial Intelligence and European Conference on Artificial Intelligence (IJCAI-ECAI 2026)*, Bremen, Germany.

 BEAT2AASIST is an enhanced deepfake detection framework developed for the [Environmental Sound Deepfake Detection (ESDD) 2026 Challenge](https://sites.google.com/view/esdd-challenge/esdd-challenges/esdd-1/).
 It addresses the limitations of the existing BEATs-AASIST baseline and effectively detects various spoofing artifacts under unseen generator and black-box conditions.